mlsmrc/iOS-RankIt/README.md

 # RankIT

-## An iOS application to create and share pools
+## An iOS application to create and share polls

 This repository was used to share and store the code of an iOS application that allows you to create and share custom polls.